Tooflex/davinci-resolve-mcp/README.md

 # DaVinci Resolve MCP Server

-A Model Context Protocol (MCP) server that enables AI assistants like Claude to interact with DaVinci Resolve.
+A Model Context Protocol (MCP) server that enables AI assistants like Claude to interact with DaVinci Resolve Studio.

 ## Overview